 An Airbnb Experience from THE CREATORS COLLECTIVE

-Join us this fall for three intimate evenings of performance and conversation with Brooklyn-based artists
+Join us for an intimate evening of performance and conversation with Brooklyn-based artists

 Evenings will begin with an intimate presentation of work from 3-4 artists, including but not limited to: dance, live music, short films, spoken word, and theater.
 Following the presentation, a member of the collective will lead a discussion among the artists and follow with an opportunity for questions and conversation with the audience.
 Before and after the program, guests, artists, and members of the collective will have time to connect one on one at the interest of those in attendance.
 Events will take place at various locations across Brooklyn.

 Note: There is a possibility that we can accommodate open mic performances from audience members.
 If you are interested, let us know when you arrive!
 Max five minutes long and subject to availability.

 Thursday, FEBRUARY 8 | 8:00PM

 97 North 10th Street 2A, Brooklyn, NY 11249

 Fumihiro Kikuchi | dance

 Alex Spieth | storytelling